 The policyholder is then faced with two choices upon diagnosis:

-- Accelerate and make accessible a portion of the amount (typically between 40 to 80 percent) while he or she is still living, under certain circumstances.
+- Accelerate and make accessible a portion of the benefit (typically between 40 to 80 percent) while he or she is still living, under certain circumstances.

 - Bundle the entire payout as a traditional death benefit for designated beneficiaries.